 Publish a Book?
-Here are the Rules you Must Follow
+Here are the Guidelines You Must Follow

 So many people are writing today that agents and publishers have become extremely selective about what material they will review.
 They absolutely refuse to deal with unprepared authors who do not understand these rules:

 1. Publishing is a business.
 It is about publishers making money, mostly by entertaining people.